-Carne asada means means grilled beef in Spanish.
+Carne asada means grilled beef in Spanish.
 The king of cuts for making carne asada is arrachera, or skirt steak.
 It’s the taste that comes to mind when you think carne asada.
 Prepared well and it’s juicy and packed with beefy flavor that stands up well to a bold salsa.

 Choose Your Cut of Meat

 Our favorite cut of meat for carne asada is skirt steak.
 You can substitute any cut of beef that is suitable for grilling.
 Thin cuts are preferable if want authentic Mexican flavor.
-In Mexico, it is rare to be served a cut of beef that is much thicker than about 1/2″ unless you are in a fancy steakhouse.
+In Mexico, it is rare to be served a cut of beef that is much thicker than about 1/2″ unless you are at a fancy steakhouse.

 Start With a Simple Marinade

 Squeezing limes is easy if you have a lime squeezer.
-If you don’t have one, stick a fork into one half of a lime and the give it a good twist.
+If you don’t have one, stick a fork into one half of a lime and give it a good twist.
 This is much easier than trying to crush the lime with your fingers.

-Marinade the meat in the refrigerator for 2 hours before grilling.
+Marinate the meat in the refrigerator for 2 hours before grilling.
 Bring to room temperature before grilling.

 Time to Grill

-You always serve spring onions, cebollas cambray, with carne asada.
+Serve spring onions, cebollas cambray, with carne asada.
 If you don’t have any spring onions, whole grilled white, not yellow, onions are an acceptable substitute.
 Quarter them when you are ready to serve.